emiliebarnard/csc110-function-reference/pa.md

 # Programming Assignments - Chronological Order

-**This page lists the required functions needed to complete each programming assignment.**
+This page lists the required functions needed to complete each programming assignment.

----

 ### Table of Contents